fast_screen_capture_

 Fatigue kills.
 Predict fatigue before your employees clock in with the Readi fatigue risk management system.
 Book a demo today.

-One of the studies she refers to indicates that people who sleep 6 hours per night for two weeks are equally as fatigued as someone who has stayed up for 48 hours straight.
+One of the fatigue management studies she refers to indicates that people who sleep 6 hours per night for two weeks are equally as fatigued as someone who has stayed up for 48 hours straight.

 We demonstrate and expand on this point visually below (⬇️) using our Instant Insights fatigue simulation tool for scheduling (which was developed by US military to understand the effects of fatigue on performance).
 Our scheduling tool lets you compare different shift schedules to see how they change your workforce's fatigue risk.